Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/update-baker-mw.rst

 Update validator stake and restaking preference
 ===============================================

-You can change the :ref:`staked amount <concepts-baker-stake>` on a validator account except during a :term:`cool-down period`.
-If you increase the stake, the new stake takes effect at the next :term:`pay day`.
+You can change the :ref:`staked amount <concepts-baker-stake>` on a validator account.
+Changes will take effect at the next :term:`pay day`.
 If the change is made in the last epoch before pay day, then the change will not occur until the following pay day.
-However, if you decrease the stake, there is a longer cool-down period of three weeks before the new stake is applied.
-During this period, you'll not be able to remove the validator account or further update the stake.
+However, if you decrease the stake, there is a cool-down period of three weeks.
 After the cool-down period, the amount you’ve decreased the stake with is returned to your disposable balance at the next pay day.

 When you change the stake it can influence your :term:`chance of being selected to produce a block<winning probability>` and receive block rewards.
 If you decrease the stake, you decrease your chances of producing blocks.
 Likewise, if you increase the stake, you increase your chances of producing a block.